haibane-tenshi/haibane-tenshi.github.io/content/rust_contexts.md

     We are pampered by compiler who elides them in so many places, but this is new territory.

-    In this case, there is no need to trace lifetime of `alloc` through `foo` (it returns a unit type) which is expressed in HRTB bound: `alloc`'s can have any lifetime, we don't care.
+    In this case, there is no need to trace lifetime of `alloc` through `foo` (it returns a unit type) which is expressed in HRTB bound: `alloc`'s reference can have any lifetime, we don't care.
 5. However, if `foo` returns anything referring to `alloc` it **must** be generic over `alloc`'s lifetime:

     ```